WWmore/gaussian-splatting/README.md

 This repository is forked from the [repository](https://github.com/graphdeco-inria/gaussian-splatting), which is the source code for the best paper [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) in SIGGRAPH 2023.

-Followed up papers are updated [here](https://github.com/MrNeRF/awesome-3D-gaussian-splatting).
+* Followed up papers are updated [here](https://github.com/MrNeRF/awesome-3D-gaussian-splatting).

+* [Math theory](https://github.com/chiehwangs/3d-gaussian-theory) to understand what is 3D Gaussians.

+* [201 tips](https://medium.com/@AriaLeeNotAriel/numbynum-3d-gaussian-splatting-for-real-time-radiance-field-rendering-kerbl-et-al-60c0b25e5544) to understand the paper in details.

 ## Installing and running
 The installation can refer to a step-by-step [Youtube tutorial](https://www.youtube.com/watch?v=UXtuigy_wYc).